LibreWeb/Documentation/content/faq/_index.md

 ## How can I contribute?

-We always welcome new contributors to this (your) project, and thank you for helping achieve the goal of a freer, better Internet.
+We always welcome new contributors to the LibreWeb project and thank you for helping achieve the goal of a freer, better Internet.

 You can help the LibreWeb Project in several ways, including but not limited to: